A sleep course designed specifically for workplaces to help you improve your sleep and achieve better health and performance.

 Simone has extensive clinical experience in the assessment, diagnosis, and treatment of anxiety disorders, mood disorders, substance use disorders, and eating disorders, and focuses on improving client’s sleep quality as part of her treatment approach.

-This program is broken down into seven easily digestible chapters you can complete in your own time.
+This course is broken down into seven easily digestible chapters you can complete in your own time.
 Each chapter has a corresponding activity to complete to help you put your knowledge into practice.

-Meet your program leader Dr Yu Sun Bin and find out more about her work as a Sleep Epidemiologist.
-Discover the topics you'll be covering through the program and the format of how you'll be learning.
+Meet your course leader Dr Yu Sun Bin and find out more about her work as a Sleep Epidemiologist.

 Why We Sleep?